poshjosh/rate-limiter/BUCKET4J_EXAMPLES.md

 # Bucket4j Examples

-### Example to create a RateLimiter based on bucket4j-jcache.
+### To create a RateLimiter based on bucket4j-jcache.

 pom.xml